The Gardins of Edin

 Rosey Lee

-Rosey Lee writes stories about complicated families and complex friendships, but a happy ending is guaranteed.
+Rosey Lee is the author of The Gardins of Edin and A Gardin Wedding.
+She writes stories about complicated families and complex friendships, but a happy ending is guaranteed.
 She lives in Atlanta, Georgia, where she enjoys cooking, flower arranging, and occasional bursts of fanatical bargain shopping.
 She grew up on the Westbank of New Orleans, Louisiana and carries the area and her loved ones in her heart when she’s away from them.
 Her essays have appeared in Writer's Digest, The Nerd Daily, and Deep South Magazine.
-Her first novel, The Gardins of Edin, released in January 2024.
 More by Rosey Lee

 Decorative Carat